-‘Everyone In’ scheme has exposed gaps in Government approach to tackling rough sleeping - Crisis response
+‘Everyone In’ exposed gaps in government approach to rough sleeping

 A new report from the Public Accounts Committee has highlighted how the ‘Everyone In’ scheme, which saw over 37,000 people experiencing homelessness given emergency accommodation to keep them safe during the pandemic, has exposed the true extent of rough sleeping prior to the outbreak.